alicerunsonfedora/ocellusscript/mkdocs/language/11-spec.md

 ### Modules

 The module grammar handles defining modules.
-If a file does _not_ contain a module, a new module should be created with a random name.
+If a file does _not_ contain a module, a new module should be created with a random name (example: `__ocls_719472658`).

 | Grammar | Corresponding Tokens |
 | ------- | -------------------- |